krishaamer/green-filter-research/research/literature/sustainability.md

 -   When will Bolt show CO2 emissions per every trip?
 -   How co2 is shown by Google https://news.yahoo.com/google-airbrushes-emissions-flying-bbc-164134819.html
--   Google added features to Flights and Maps to filter more sustainable options (Sarah Perez (2022))
+-   Sarah Perez (2022) shows how google added features to Flights and Maps to filter more sustainable options
 -   *Google UX eco features* https://www.theverge.com/2021/10/6/22711623/google-climate-change-greenhouse-gas-emissions-carbon-footprint-maps-search-travel https://www.youtube.com/watch?v=MbHuSHGZf5U VERY IMPORTANTT
 -   Google green routes https://www.elmundo.es/ciencia-y-salud/medio-ambiente/2021/10/06/615cb749fc6c83e8778b45fb.html
 -   Check carbon impact https://wizzair.chooose.today/?utm_source=banner&utm_medium=homepage&utm_campaign=wizz&utm_content=calculate-footprint#scrollTo=wtarinhvhtzfdanlnw6qqo

 ### Designing for Health and Sustainability {#designing-for-health-and-sustainability}

--   Health and sustainability are instriscially connected. *“By understanding health and sustainability as a duality, health both creates conditions and is conditioned by sustainability, understood as economic, social and environmental sustainability, while on the other hand sustainability creates and is conditioned by human health.”* (Kjrgård et al. (2014))
+-   Health and sustainability are intrinsically connected.
+Kjrgård et al. (2014) shows how *“By understanding health and sustainability as a duality, health both creates conditions and is conditioned by sustainability, understood as economic, social and environmental sustainability, while on the other hand sustainability creates and is conditioned by human health.”*

 ### Design for Transparency {#design-for-transparency}